traderjoe-xyz/joe-docs/docs/guides/1-manage-a-liquidity-position.md

 }
 ```

-Distributions + delta IDs define, how tokens will be spread across bins.
+`distributionX`, `distributionY` define, how tokens will be spread across chosen bins.

-Liquidity deposited is always dependent on bin, that is active during transaction. `idSlippage` defines, how much can actual distribution differ from `activeIdDesired`.
+`deltaIds` define, which bins liquidity will be added to, relatively to `activeId`. `idSlippage` defines, how much can actual distribution differ from `activeIdDesired`.

 Take below points into account while choosing `LiquidityParameters` argument:
 1. Sum of all values in `distributionX` array has to be less or equal to `Constants.PRECISION`.